Taxation of international executives

 Broadly speaking, tax residence can be established through either physical presence or through being considered ordinarily resident in South Africa.

-In terms of the physical presence test, where an individual is not ordinarily resident, he/she will be considered to be resident in South Africa if he/she is physically present in the Republic for a period exceeding 91 days during the current year of assessment as well as during each of the five preceding years of assessment, and he/she was physically present in the Republic for a period exceeding 915 days (or part-days) in aggregate during those preceding five years.
-Where a person who became resident by virtue of physical presence in South Africa, is outside the Republic for a continuous period of 330 full days after ceasing to be physically present in the Republic, that person will be deemed not to have been resident from the day he/she ceased to be physically present in the Republic.
+In terms of the physical presence test, where an individual is not ordinarily resident, they will be considered to be resident in South Africa if they are physically present in the Republic for a period exceeding 91 days during the current year of assessment as well as during each of the 5 preceding years of assessment, and they were physically present in the Republic for a period exceeding 915 days (or part-days) in aggregate during those preceding 5 years.
+Where a person who became resident by virtue of physical presence in South Africa, is outside the Republic for a continuous period of 330 full days after ceasing to be physically present in the Republic, that person will be deemed not to have been resident from the day they ceased to be physically present in the Republic.

-The concept of ordinarily resident is not defined in the Income Tax Act, No. 58 of 1962, as amended (the Act), and is widely held (from case law) to be the country which an individual considers to be his/her real home. i.e. the place where his permanent place of abode is, where his belongings are stored, which he leaves for temporary absences and to which he regularly returns after such absences.
-If the taxpayer is habitually and normally resident here, apart from temporary or occasional absences of long or short duration or if he/she decides to settle permanently in South Africa, South Africa is recognized as being his/her real home and the individual will become a resident by virtue of ordinarily residence immediately.
+The concept of ordinarily resident is not defined in the Income Tax Act, No. 58 of 1962, as amended (the Act), and is widely held (from case law) to be the country/territory which an individual considers to be their real home, i.e. the place where their permanent place of abode is, where their belongings are stored, which they leave for temporary absences and to which they regularly return after such absences.
+If the taxpayer is habitually and normally resident here, apart from temporary or occasional absences of long or short duration or if they decide to settle permanently in South Africa, South Africa is recognized as being their real home and the individual will become a resident by virtue of ordinarily residence immediately.

 Generally speaking, most types of remuneration and benefits received by an employee for services rendered in South Africa constitute taxable income regardless of where paid; subject to certain exceptions.